 When will I be notified about a decision on my application?

-Notification is typically sent by mail in accordance to a schedule agreed upon by the ten state-supported medical schools through the Texas Medical and Dental Schools Application Service.
+Notification is typically sent in accordance to a schedule agreed upon by the state-supported medical schools through the Texas Medical and Dental Schools Application Service.
 A schedule for admission notifications is available on this web site.